erbieio/erbie/README.md

 2. Start Erbie.

-   **Method 1: Running the following command starts Erbie.
+   **Running the following command starts Erbie.
 After successful launch, a private key will be generated automatically for you.**

 	````
-	./build/bin/erbie --devnet --http --mine --syncmode=full
+	./build/bin/erbie --mainnet --http --mine --syncmode=full
 	````
    --http: This enables the http-rpc server that allows external programs to interact with Erbie by sending it http requests.
 By default the http server is only exposed locally using port 8545: localhost:8545.

-   **Method 2: If you have an private key, please refer to the following steps：**

-   1. Running the following command, and paste your private key.

-      ````
-      bash ./addkey.sh
-      ````
-   2. Running the following command starts Erbie.

-      ````
-      ./build/bin/erbie --devnet --http --mine --syncmode=full
-      ````
-   3. Check that your private key is properly bound.

-      ````
-      ./build/bin/erbie attach ${ipc file path}/erbie.ipc
-      eth.coinbase
-      ````
-      If the address returned is the same as yours, the binding is successful.

 There are then many combinations of commands that configure precisely how erbie will run.
 The same information can be obtained at any time from your Erbie instance by running: